Combine the beautiful Lares trek with the two-day Inca Trail hike to Machu Picchu.

 K. Lindsay, Lares trek

-Perched high on a mountain, Pisac boasts impressive terraced Inca ruins.
-You’ll have the opportunity to climb to the top for breathtaking views of the Sacred Valley.
+Pisac has impressive terraced Inca ruins, where you’ll be able to climb to the top for amazing views of the Sacred Valley.
 Your guide will explain the religious, astronomical, and military significance of the site.
-Pisac is also home to one of the largest Inca cemeteries, which we’ll explore before continuing to Calca.

 What to Bring: A bathrobe, towel, swimsuit, sandals, biodegradable soap, toilet paper, and a lock for the lockers.